 Our initial inspection of your location includes: an interview to learn about your organization’s culture and concerns; a technical evaluation to discover illegal electronic surveillance activities; and a pro-active information-security evaluation.

 We will make cost-effective recommendations to make your organization a less attractive target.

-Periodic re-inspections: assure new attempts at electronic surveillance are caught quickly, before harm is done; new loopholes are discovered before advantage is taken of them; security measures in place are tested to assure continued effectiveness.
+- assure new attempts at electronic surveillance are caught quickly, before harm is done;

 In between inspections, we are here as your security counselor.

 Sure.
-The money is probably there; it's just mis-allocated.
+The money is probably there; it’s just allocated incorrectly.